-- During Spring and Fall terms, both Health and Psychological Services staff are able to do telehealth (secure videoconference) visits for students located in VT, NY, and MA.
+- During Spring and Fall terms, both Health and Psychological Services staff are able to do telemedicine (secure videoconference) visits for students located in VT, NY, and MA.
 Licensing changes are happening day by day, so if you are in another state and would like an appointment, please call to ask...we may be able.

-- During Spring and Fall terms, medical visits can also still be done in person weekdays between 12:00 pm and 2:00 pm.
+- During Spring and Fall terms, medical visits can also still be done in person on weekdays.
 Please call ahead or email to request an appointment.
-We are not accepting "walk-in" visits.
+Currently, we are not accepting "walk-in" visits.

 - Please be aware that the Student Health Center staff and cleaners remain on high alert, and thus our disinfection practices are very meticulous.
 Our building is as safe or safer than any other location on campus.